Back

 • In-class teachers implement lesson plans and provide additional instruction.

-• Substantial professional development and curriculum support is provided to inclass teachers, including university-based residential training and instructional programs, as well as conferences with supervisory instructors to review material, share classroom experiences, and go over future lesson plans.
+• Substantial professional development and curriculum support is provided to in-class teachers, including university-based residential training and instructional programs, as well as conferences with supervisory instructors to review material, share classroom experiences, and go over future lesson plans.
 Teachers are compensated for participating in supplemental sessions and residential programs, for which all expenses are covered.
-Also, funding is available to obtain applicable certifications.
+Also, funding is available to help teachers earn applicable certifications.

 • Students are provided extensive instructional materials, including textbooks, workbooks, instructional videos, and substantial online resources.
-Computer Science students are provided Chromebooks, as needed, for their exclusive use during the school year; thereafter, the Chromebooks, which are Consortium property, are retained by the schools.
+Computer Science students are provided Chromebooks, as needed, for their exclusive use during the school year; thereafter, the Chromebooks are retained by the schools as long as they participate in the Advanced STEM Access Program.

 • STEM majors from many of the nation’s leading universities are assigned to each class at each school and provide regular video conference tutoring sessions, typically twice each week.